jdittrich/userNeedResearchBook/text/allURBook.md

 directly from observation or user interviews – just like other data you did add yourself (e.g. design ideas).
 I would recommend using a word processor with a comment function.
-Open your transcript, mark the part you want to annotate with your interpretation, then click the comment button.
-If you don't use a word processor but plaintext use something like »COMMENT:« to mark your comments; If you prefer scribbling notes with a pen and a highlighter, print your notes with double line spacing to have enough room for writing.
+Open your transcript, mark the part you want to annotate with your interpretation, then click the »comment« button.
+If you don't use a word processor, but plaintext, use something like *»COMMENT:«* to mark your comments; If you prefer scribbling notes with a pen and a highlighter, print your notes with double line spacing to have enough room for writing.